 How Much Should We Trust Estimates from Multiplicative Interaction Models?
 Simple Tools to Improve Empirical Practice

-Multiplicative interaction models are widely used in social science to test whether the relationship between an outcome and an independent variable changes with a moderating variable.
-Current empirical practice overlooks two important problems.
+Multiplicative interaction models are widely used in social science to examine whether the relationship between an outcome and an independent variable changes with a moderating variable.
+Current empirical practice tends to overlook two important problems.
 First, these models assume a linear interaction effect that changes at a constant rate with the moderator.
-Second, reliably estimating the conditional effects of the independent variable at all values of the moderator requires sufficient common support.
-Replicating 46 interaction effects from 22 recent publications in five top political science journals, we find that these core assumptions fail in a majority of cases, suggesting that a large portion of findings across all subfields based on interaction models are modeling artifacts or are at best highly model dependent.
-We propose simple diagnostics to assess the validity of these assumptions and offer flexible estimation strategies that allow for nonlinear interaction effects and safeguard against excessive extrapolation.
+Second, estimates of the conditional effects of the independent variable can be misleading if there is a lack of common support of the moderator.
+Replicating 46 interaction effects from 22 recent publications in five top political science journals, we find that these core assumptions often fail in practice, suggesting that a large portion of findings across all political science subfields based on interaction models are modeling artifacts or are at best highly model dependent.
+We propose a checklist of simple diagnostics to assess the validity of these assumptions and offer flexible estimation strategies that allow for nonlinear interaction effects and safeguard against excessive extrapolation.
+These statistical routines are available in both R and STATA.

 Keywords: interaction effects, regression models, conditional hypothesis